cran/tinytable/README.md

     keeps the content of a table separate from the style sheet that applies to its cells.
 This is in contrast to other `R` packages that modify the actual text in each cell to style it.
-Keeping data and style separate allows `tidytable` to create human-readable files which are easy to edit, debug, and extend.
-It also enables developers to keep a tidy code base, with minimal use of messy regular expressions.
+Keeping data and style separate allows `tinytable` to create human-readable files which are easy to edit, debug, and extend.
+It also enables developers to keep a simpler code base, with minimal use of messy regular expressions.

 2.  *Flexibility.* Users’ needs are extremely varied, and a